Confined kinetics and heterogeneous diffusion driven by fractional Gaussian noise: A path integral approach: Kinetic equations and confinement

 Let us first focus on the case in which the killing rate vanishes, $\mathcal{V}(x) \! = \!
 0$.
 Equation \eqref{eq:kineticFK} describes the probability of finding the process in a particular state $x(t)$ at time $t$, given the initial state $x_{0}$ at time $t_{0}$.
 Thus, assuming mass-preserving boundary conditions, $\Psi(\infty,t) \! = \! \Psi(-\infty,t)$, the functional obeys the conservation equation,

 Using the constraint \eqref{eq:constant}, i.e. $-ip_x a(x) \! = \! \lambda$, we can compute the effective Hamiltonian from \eqref{eq:H},

-where we chose the operation ordering $p_xa(x)$ to be consistent with the symmetric discretization adopted when constructing the Jacobian.
+where we chose the operation ordering $p_xa(x)$ that implies the symmetric discretization of the Jacobian $\gamma=1/2$.
 This Hamiltonian is fully local in time, in comparison with Eq.~\eqref{eq:H}.
 Replacing it into Eq.~\eqref{eq:kineticFK} yields the local kinetic equation,

 where we used $\mathcal{P} \! \equiv \! \mathcal{P} \! \left( x, t \right.\left| x_{0}, t_{0} \right)$ to shorten the expression.
 It is easy to check that the propagator \eqref{eq:P6} is a solution of Eq.~\eqref{eq:kineticP}, by plugging it into the partial differential equation.
 Furthermore, the limiting case of fBm is fully recovered when the noise is additive.